Menu Close

 Stay connected

-Keeping in touch with friends, family or peer support groups is crucial.
+Keeping in touch with friends, family or support groups is crucial.
 Isolation can worsen feelings of depression, so prioritise social interactions as part of your recovery.

 supporting others with gambling problems